BrkRaw/brkraw/docs/reference/addons-and-plugins.md

 Addons are files installed into the user's BrkRaw configuration root.
 They are loaded dynamically at runtime and do not require Python packaging.

+Use addons for case-dependent customization of BrkRaw behavior (for example, choosing different mappings or conversion overrides depending on scan parameters), without adding new features to the core.

 Addon types include:

 - specs